My Account

 Pickpockets operate at a variety of locations at the Eiffel Tower.
 One of the most obvious indicators will be one of the numerous "beware of pickpocket" signs you will see at the base of the tower, right before you enter the Eiffel Tower elevators, within some of the elevators, as well as around the various observation decks.

-Another area of pickpocket concern is the line that women have to wait in for the toilets at the base of the Eiffel Tower.
-Sometimes these lines are very long, and once you get farther down into the bathroom area, the size of the corridors becomes narrow.
-Many tourist have reported thefts at this location, as well as while using the restroom at this location.
-The above photo is of the pickpocket sign that is used to alert tourists to remain vigilant while using the Eiffel Tower restrooms.
+Another area pickpockets find their marks is the line for the women’s rooms at the base of the Eiffel Tower.
+Sometimes the line is very long, and once you get farther down into the bathroom area, the size of the corridors becomes narrow.
+Many tourists have reported thefts at this location, as well as while using the restroom at this location.
+This photo shows the pickpocket warning on the way down to the toilets.

 Gold Ring Scam